Machinery and Equipment Manufacturers Association: 1918 - 1933

+1933 - 1945

 In 1934, a year after the Nazis seized power, the new government adopted the “Gesetz zur Vorbereitung des organischen Aufbaus der deutschen Wirtschaft” (Law detailing the organic construction of the German economy).
 As part of this process, all business associations were united under one central management system and answerable to the Reich's Minister of Economic Affairs.
 VDMA became part of the newly founded the Wirtschaftsgruppe Maschinenbau (mechanical engineering economic group), membership of which was also compulsory for all companies that had not previously been part of an association.
-This group was led by Karl Lange, the executive director of VDMA.
+This group was led by Karl Lange, the executive director of VDMA The so called Anschluss (of Austria), the establishment of the Protectorate of Bohemia and Moravia, and the military conquest of Germany's neighboring countries from September 1939 onwards led to the integration of the mechanical engineering industries in these areas and countries into Germany's armament efforts, in which the Wirtschaftsgruppe Maschinenbau and Karl Lange played an important role In November 1943, an air raid destroyed the Wirtschaftsgruppe Maschinenbau buildings in Berlin, after which this industry group relocated to other cities.

+1945 - 1990

-At the end of the war, the Wirtschaftsvereinigung Maschinenbau (business association for mechanical engineering, WVMA) was founded.
-A year later, the Verein Bayerischer Maschinenbau-Anstalten (association of Bavarian mechanical engineering institutes, VBMA), the Wirtschaftsvereinigung der Maschinenbau-Anstalten in Groß-Hessen (business association for mechanical engineering institutes in Greater Hesse, WVMH) and the Wirtschaftsverband Maschinenbau in Berlin (business association for mechanical engineering in Berlin) were founded.
-The Arbeitsgemeinschaft der Verbände der Deutscher Maschinenbau-Anstalten (working group of the associations of German mechanical engineering institutes, AVDMA) was the first supra-regional association to be founded, in 1947.
-In 1949, the Machinery and Equipment Manufacturers Association (VDMA) was re-established in Königstein im Taunus.
+In 1946, associations in the mechanical engineering sector were permitted to be founded in the British and American occupation zones (Bavaria, Greater Hesse and Württemberg-Baden) The Arbeitsgemeinschaft der Verbände der Deutscher Maschinenbau-Anstalten (working group of the associations of German mechanical engineering institutes, AVDMA) was the first supra-regional association to be founded, in 1947 In September 1949, the Machinery and Equipment Manufacturers Association (VDMA) was re-established in Königstein im Taunus The association's headquarters were located in Frankfurt.